This Iced Lemon Bread is a must-try! Moist, citrusy, and soft with a pound-cake-like texture, thanks to yogurt in the batter!

 Instructions

-• PREP: It's important that the wet ingredients are all at the same temperature (room temperature) for them to combine nicely.
+• It’s important that the wet ingredients are all at the same temperature (room temperature) for them to combine nicely.
 Remove from the fridge about 45 mins to an hour before using.
-Grease and lightly flour a 9x5-inch loaf pan.
-Preheat the oven to 350 degrees F.
+Grease and lightly flour a 9×5-inch loaf pan.
+Preheat oven to 350°F.

-• WET INGREDIENTS: Add all the wet ingredients to a large bowl.
+• Add all the wet ingredients to a large bowl.
+Add 2 tablespoons lemon zest.
 Whisk together until completely smooth.

-• DRY INGREDIENTS: Add all the dry ingredients to a large bowl.
+• Add all the dry ingredients to a large bowl.
 Whisk together.
 Make a well in the center.

-• COOL: Remove from oven and let cool in pan for 15 minutes before inverting onto a wire cooling rack.
+• Remove from oven and let cool in pan for 15 minutes before inverting onto a wire cooling rack.
 Let cool another hour before slicing.
-Don't rush the cooling-- the bread is still "baking."
+Don’t rush the cooling—the bread is still “baking.”

-• GLAZE: Place powdered sugar in a small bowl.
-Add a tiny pinch of salt and slowly whisk in lemon juice until a glaze consistency is formed.
+• Place powdered sugar in a small bowl.
+Add a tiny pinch of salt and slowly whisk in 1 tablespoon lemon juice until a glaze consistency forms.
 Transfer the glaze to a plastic bag and cut off the tip.
 Pipe the glaze over the completely cooled bread.

 Recipe Notes

-Note 1: Loaf pan: Be sure to use the correct size of pan so the recipe works properly.
-Here's theย loaf panย we use and love.
-An 8x4-inch pan is too small!
-If you do use an 8x4-inch pan, only add about 75% of the batter (use leftovers for some muffins) and note that bake time is shorter.
-Don't forget toย generously grease the bread pan.ย Grease with nonstick spray (or rub on shortening) and then lightly dust with flour.
-Alternatively,ย line it with parchment paper.
-If you line with parchment paper, leave an overhang for easy removal.ย
+Note 1: Be sure to use the correct size of pan so the recipe works properly.
+Here’s the loaf pan I use and love.
+If you use an 8×4-inch pan, only add about 75% of the batter and note that bake time is shorter.
+Generously grease the bread pan with cooking spray (or rub on shortening), then lightly dust with flour.
+Alternatively, line it with parchment paper and leave an overhang for easy removal.

-Note 3: Lemon extract:ย Not to be confused with lemon juice, lemon extract is a flavor enhancer (just like vanilla extract) that gives this bread an intense citrusy lemon flavor.
-We use lemon extract to pack in as much lemon flavor as possible without messing up the consistency of the bread (like lemon juice would).
-Lemon extractย can usually be found near other baking extracts and spices in the grocery store; I recommend using aย pure lemon extract.
-We've tested both McCormick and Watkins in this recipe and both perform comparably.ย
+Note 3: Not to be confused with lemon juice, lemon extract is a flavor enhancer (like vanilla extract) that gives this bread an intense citrusy lemon flavor.
+I use lemon extract to pack in as much lemon flavor as possible without messing up the consistency of the bread (like lemon juice would).
+Lemon extract can usually be found near other baking extracts and spices in the grocery store; I recommend using a pure lemon extract.
+I’ve tested both McCormick and Watkins in this recipe, and both perform comparably.

 Nutrition